 - (1) A legal description of the property to be annexed and a boundary survey certified by a registered engineer or surveyor. - (2) A map of the area to be annexed including adjacent City territory. - (3) The proposed land use zoning district(s). - (4) The availability of public facilities and services for the proposed annexation.

-(b) Annexation by Application
+(2) Annexation by Application

 A request by a property owner for an annexation shall be accomplished by filing an application with the City using forms prescribed in Section 9.203.
-An Annexation shall follow the Type IV land use procedures.
 Each application for annexation shall include the following material: